apgeorg/Model-Predictive-Control/README.md

 # Model Predictive Control

-The objective of this project was to implement a model predictive control in C++ to drive the car around the track.
+The objective of this project was to implement a model predictive control (MPC) in C++ to drive the car around a track even with additional latency between commands.
 Further, the model parameters were tuned in order to reach maximal speed.

 ## Model
 Our model is a kinematic model which is a simplification of dynamic models that ignore tire forces, gravity, and mass.
 This simplification reduces the accuracy of the models, but it also makes them more tractable.